lucia2007/bookwormkid/TESTING.md

 ** There are quite a few commits around my product filters and highlighting of the chosen age segment, as I was trying to figure out ways how to do it more efficiently and more simply.
 There was a lot of back and forth, and some unnecessary or duplicated commits, and even though I know the code could still be refactored, I feel that at the moment it is finally easily legible and understandable.
 ## Unfixed Bugs

+There are no known unfixed bugs in the project.

 [Back to top](#testing)

 ## Additional Testing